Yes. All participants in on-water club events must wear an approved life jacket or PFD.

 Yes.
 We do not rent or provide equipment.

-No. Unfortunately with new sanctioning body and insurance policies for 2021, we are no longer able to allow guests on our paddles.
-Contact us via this website, and we’ll do everything that we can help you understand what our club is about and how we operate so you can make an educated decision whether to join or not.
+Yes.
+You can try up to two local paddles with the club for free.
+If you find a local paddle on our calendar that you would like to join, contact us via this website, and we’ll do everything that we can help you understand what our club is about and how we operate so you can make an educated decision whether to join or not.

 No – we’ll do everything we can to make paddlers of all level comfortable on their first paddles with us.
 We’re not a teaching club, but there will be members on your paddle that may share some basic information.
 For most paddles we designate a “sweep” who will stay behind the group at all times, so you won’t be left alone.
 Let the club know which paddles you’re thinking of attending, and we’ll make sure it’s suitable for your level of experience.